-While developer TC Merritt Valley Farms, might use blasted materials from the quarry for other projects, the reclamation proposal listed in the application is for a residential subdivision and in order to develop the land properly for housing, the company first needs approval from the Ministry of Energy, Mines and Petroleum Resources.
+While developer TC Merritt Valley Farms might use blasted materials from the quarry for other projects, the reclamation proposal listed in the application is for a residential subdivision.
+In order to develop the land properly for housing, the company first needs approval from the Ministry of Energy, Mines and Petroleum Resources.

-The District of Kent has stayed silent regarding its stance on the project, telling the Observer that if or when the the municipality receives a rezoning application for the land, it will need to be impartial.
+The District of Kent has stayed silent regarding its stance on the project, telling The Observer that if or when the municipality receives a rezoning application for the land, it will need to be impartial.

 The group’s campaign leaders create letter formats for group members to fill out and send to the province and other stakeholders – with hopes that strength in numbers will give them a fighting chance to stop the operation from going any further.

 A letter to Minister of Tourism, Arts and Culture Lisa Beare focuses specifically on risks to the municipality’s top industry.

 “Instead of tourists seeing beautiful mountains and agricultural properties when travelling into Harrison, they will see an open quarry mine that visually disfigures our beautiful views,” it reads.

 It isn’t just the sights that have residents and business owners concerned.
 It’s also the sounds.

 “Harrison Lake and local mountains magnify noises and echo throughout our valley.
 It is only a short distance from the proposed mine to Harrison Hot Springs and I have concerns that the noise from blasting at this location will travel to the center of our town and severely impact the peace and tranquility which both residents and tourists enjoy.”